Gen-AI-In-Software-Development/List-Of-Units/Unit02-Problem-Soving-And-Pseudocode (MM)/README.md

 ### Critique
 This is much improved.
 The require() function in Solidity, which acts as a pre-condition and may be hard to understand for a new user, has been removed and replaced with appropriate if statements.
 Comments have been added as well.
 Rating: Fair.

 ### Example 2.6 prompt: Continuing with our discussion, your solution for a fungible token is exactly what I needed.
-Please provide pseudocode for a non-fungible token (NFT).
+Please provide pseudocode for a non-fungible token (NFT) [2].

 ### Generated pseudocode
 ```